North West Learning Partnership

 About the training provider

 North West Learning Partnership School Direct is an established and successful School Direct Provider.
 As one of only 40 Maths Hubs in the country, we are able to provide outstanding training at the forefront of developments in Mathematics education.
-The partnership continues to be above the National norm for School Direct provision and are classed as a high flying alliance in terms of numbers of applications and successful recruitment.
+The partnership continues to be above the National norm for School Direct provision and are classed as a high flying partnership in terms of numbers of applications and successful recruitment.
 The one year in school training for graduates is provided by Serving Head Teachers, Senior Leaders, SLEs/ PDLs and other specialists in their field based at our Strategic Partner schools in close partnership with Liverpool John Moores University.
 Training with us also means that you will benefit from

 - High employment rates